 Çayönü PPN83631.24e-73Local Anatolian source required

 At the same time, the steppe source is not strictly required here, since the Çayönü-only model remains formally acceptable with p=0.148p=0.148.
-This should be interpreted cautiously, especially because this is a single individual rather than a population average, making the result more vulnerable to quality-related issues and individual-level noise.
+This result should be regarded as tentative, especially because this is a single ancient individual rather than a population average, making the result more prone to ploidy-related artifacts, coverage issues, and individual-level variation.
 Still, given the improved fit, the direction of the estimate, and the paternal link to Progress-2 through R1b-V1636, including Eneolithic steppe-related ancestry in the model is reasonable, though not required in this individual case.

 Tilbeşar Höyük (Gaziantep) Bronze Age, I14649

-A further relevant case is I14649 from Bronze Age Tilbeşar Höyük, a R1b-V1636 individual from the Gaziantep region.
+A further noteworthy sample is I14649 from Bronze Age Tilbeşar Höyük, represented here by the Gaziantep Bronze Age label.
 The site lies roughly 50 km west of Carchemish, the later Neo-Hittite capital.
 Historically, this sample predates written evidence for Anatolian speakers in the region, so it cannot be treated as linguistically identifiable in any direct sense.

-What makes this individual interesting is the apparent mobility of R1b-V1636-bearing groups only a few centuries after its appearance at Late Chalcolithic Arslantepe.
-By the Bronze Age, the same paternal lineage is found farther southwest at Tilbeşar Höyük, suggesting that the movement did not end at Arslantepe.
-Instead, it may reflect a broader movement of people, or at least male-mediated ancestry, from the Anatolian Upper Euphrates region into southeastern Anatolia and the northern Levantine frontier zone, a region that later also becomes relevant for Luwian-speaking groups.
+What makes this individual interesting is the apparent mobility of R1b-V1636-bearing groups around the time of, and shortly after, their appearance at Late Chalcolithic Arslantepe.
+By the Bronze Age, the same paternal lineage is found farther southwest at Tilbeşar Höyük, showing that this lineage was not confined to the Upper Euphrates zone.
+Rather than requiring a simple movement directly from Arslantepe to Tilbeşar, this may reflect a broader dispersal of related groups across central and southeastern Anatolia, including the northern Levantine frontier zone, a region that later also becomes relevant for Luwian-speaking groups.

 TargetSourceWeightSEZ